Elmhurst, Queens: 17th and 18th centuries

-A town building, near what is now Broadway and Dongan Street, was erected to serve as both a community and religious building.
+A town building, near what is now Broadway and Corona Avenue, was erected to serve as both a community and religious building.
 Use of this building was shared by the different religious denominations in Middleburgh: the Church of England, the Dutch Reformed Church, the Presbyterians, and the Quakers.
 In 1669, the town planned a new church for all of these denominations, on a plot of land donated by Ralph Hunt near Grand Avenue and Queens Boulevard.
 According to the town records, the new building was to cost forty pounds, half in corn and half in cattle.
 The village of Newtown was established as the town seat for the township in 1683, when Queens County was reorganized as a "one county, five towns" model.
 The Town of Newtown, which had a town hall, jail, tax office, and town clerk's office, was the center of a municipality that comprised the villages that were located north of present-day Forest Park and west of Flushing Meadows.

 By 1700, the town had a population of 1,000, including 405 youths under the age of sixteen, 434 adults, and 161 slaves.
 Among the English settlers in the present Elmhurst section of Newtown was Gershom Moore, who lived at what is now the intersection of Broadway, 45th Avenue, and Elmhurst Avenue.
 A chance seedling on his farm eventually produced the Newtown Pippin, Colonial America's most famous apple.
 The St. James Church was founded in 1704, followed by the Reformed Church of Newtown in 1731.
 The Colonel Bernardus Bloom Farmhouse at 90-11 56th Avenue, which existed from the 17th century to 2015, was one of the oldest surviving farmhouses in Newtown through the 21st century.